handsontable/handsontable/docs/README-DEPLOYMENT.md

 ## About docs deployment

+A [`<semver.version>` directory](./README.md#handsontable-docs-directory-structure) with the largest version number gets automatically tagged as the docs' `:latest` version.

 Our server configuration watches for images tagged as [`:latest`](./README-EDITING.md#editing-the-latest-docs-version), and automatically refreshes after detecting a newer version.

-A [`<semver.version>` directory](./README.md#handsontable-docs-directory-structure) with the largest version number gets automatically tagged as the `:latest` version of the docs.\

 ## Docs deployment